-Unfortunately, more and more common and also more and more among young adults, burnout is a reflection of a society focused on performance, performance and perfectionism.
+Unfortunately, more and more frequent and also more and more among young adults, exhaustion is the reflection of a society focused on performance, efficiency and perfectionism.
 You feel exhausted?

 Here are some symptoms of exhaustion: